HydroIT/MG-MAS/README.md

 - Nikolaus brought some beers after two hours swearing in German language
 - Yeah, and the generated music was not as good as hoped.

+The fool with a great tool is still a fool :)